-TSB boss Paul Pester to stand down following IT failures
+TSB boss Paul Pester to step down following IT meltdown

 Mr Pester’s departure comes after a seven-year stint at the top, which has been marred by the IT woes that left up to 1.9 million people using TSB’s digital and mobile banking locked out of their bank accounts.

-TSB’s non-executive chairman, Richard Meddings, will take on the role of executive chairman with immediate effect to begin the hunt for a new chief executive.
+TSB’s non-executive chairman, Richard Meddings, will take on the role of executive chairman with immediate effect to begin the hunt for a new CEO.

 Mr Meddings said: "Although there is more to do to achieve full stability for customers, the bank’s IT systems and services are much improved since the IT migration.